Floquet theory and computational method for the optical absorption of laser-dressed solids: Theory

 where $\hat{P}_{\textrm{I}}(t)=\hat{U}_{\textrm{d}}^{\dagger}(t,t_0)\left(\hat{\mathbf{e}}_{\textrm{p}}\cdot\hat{\mathbf{P}}\right)\hat{U}_{\textrm{d}}(t,t_0) $, and

 is the two-time momentum correlation function.
 Therefore, the rate of transition is:

-In the absence of drive laser (i.e. $E_{\textrm{d}}=0$), Eq. \eqref{rateofch} reduces to the well know expression for the optical absorption $I_{\textrm{eq}}(\omega) \propto \int d\tau C(\tau)e^{-i\omega \tau}$ with $C(\tau)=\langle P(0)P(\tau)\rangle$ in linear response theory \cite{mukamel1995}.
-While for matter near-equilibrium only the relative time is important, for laser-dressed matter the two-time correlation function ($C_{P,P}(t_1,t_2)$) is needed due to the breaking of time-translation symmetry by the driving laser as also observed in pump-probe spectroscopy \cite{Freericks2009}.
+In the absence of drive laser (i.e. $E_{\textrm{d}}=0$), Eq. \eqref{rateofch} reduces to the well-know expression for the optical absorption $I_{\textrm{eq}}(\omega) \propto \int d\tau C(\tau)e^{-i\omega \tau}$ with $C(\tau)=\langle P(0)P(\tau)\rangle$ in linear response theory \cite{mukamel1995}.
+While for matter near equilibrium only the relative time is important, for laser-dressed matter the two-time correlation function ($C_{P,P}(t_1,t_2)$) is needed due to the breaking of time-translation symmetry by the driving laser.
+Equation \eqref{rateofch} can be solved numerically.
+However, that requires a computationally expensive two-time propagation.
+As discussed in Sec. \ref{sec2c}, a much more convenient approach is provided by Floquet theory.

 To obtain the two-time correlation function [Eq. \eqref{twotimecoor}] we need to determine the dynamics of the momentum operator in interaction picture.
 In second quantization,

 where